sampart/BreadcrumbsBundle/README.md

     {{ wo_render_breadcrumbs({ viewTemplate: "YourOwnBundle::yourBreadcrumbs.html.twig" }) }}
     ```
 > **NOTE:** If you want to use the JSON-LD format, there's already an existing template
 at `WhiteOctoberBreadcrumbsBundle::json-ld.html.twig`.
-Just set this template in `viewTemplate` as
+Just set this template as the value for
-mentioned above (Step 2).
+`viewTemplate` either in your Twig function call (see Step 2 above) or in your bundle [configuration](#configuration).